substrate-developer-hub/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/dispatchables-and-events.md

   Bought(T::AccountId, T::AccountId, T::Hash, BalanceOf<T>),
 ```

 We'll be using most of these events in Part IV of this tutorial.
-For now let's use the relevant event for our `create_kitty` dispatchable.
+For now let's use the relevant
+event for our `create_kitty` dispatchable.

 Complete it by replacing ACTION #4 with:

 ```rust
 Self::deposit_event(Event::Created(to, kitty_id));
 ```

 :::note
-If you're building your codebase from the previous part (and haven't been using the helper file for this part) you'll need to add `Ok(())` and properly close the `create_kitty` dispatchable.
+If you're building your codebase from the previous part (and haven't been using the helper file for
+this part) you'll need to add `Ok(())` and properly close the `create_kitty` dispatchable.
 :::

 ### 5. Error handling

-FRAME provides us with an error handling system using [`[#pallet::errors]`][errors-kb] which allows us to specify errors for our pallet and use them across our pallet's functions.
+FRAME provides us with an error handling system using [`[#pallet::errors]`][errors-kb] which allows
+us to specify errors for our pallet and use them across our pallet's functions.

-Declare all possible errors using the provided FRAME macro under `#[pallet::error]` (replace line ACTION #5a):
+Declare all possible errors using the provided FRAME macro under `#[pallet::error]`, replace line
+ACTION #5a with:

 ```rust
 		/// Handles arithemtic overflow when incrementing the Kitty counter.